Electroshock (wrestler): Consejo Mundial de Lucha libre (1992-1997)

 After getting his license Pozos created the enmascarado (masked) character "Ultimatum" after seeing a band called "Ultimatum" and discovering that the term meant "final warning", a name he found appropriate for the showmanship of professional wrestling.
 As Ultimatum he earned a contract with Consejo Mundial de Lucha Libre (CMLL) and began working at their wrestling school to hone his skills under the tutelage of Arturo Beristain.
 As Ultimatum Pozos worked low card matches on various CMLL shows, not rising about the first or second match even after almost five years with the company.
 He was unable to talk to CMLL owner Paco Alonso, but when he talked with CMLL booker Juan Mar Manuel he told him flat out that CMLL had no plans to give him a higher profile on the shows, after which Pozos left the company.

 Asistencia Asesoría y Administración

 Almost ready to quit wrestling Pozos friend José Mercado, who wrestles as Pentagón Black, convinced him to apply for a job with Asistencia Asesoría y Administración (AAA).
 In the AAA offices he met AAA owner Antonio Peña, who remembered Pozos from the time Peña worked for CMLL.
 Peña gave Pozos a job with AAA and together they came up with a new character to replace "Ultimatum".
-Pozos was inspired by the Hanibal Lecter character from the movie Silence of the Lambs and had turned an ice hockey Goaltender's mask into a mouthguard like the one Lecter wore in the movie.
+Pozos was inspired by the Hannibal Lecter character from the movie Silence of the Lambs and had turned an ice hockey Goaltender's mask into a mouthguard like the one Lecter wore in the movie.
 Peña commented that the mask made Pozos look like a mad man and asked "How do you deal with madmen?" and answered "Electroshock therapy", giving the name "Electroshock" to Pozos new character.
 Electroshock made his in-ring debut in September 1997.